avdeshsingh415/devTinder/apiList.md

 - GET /user/requests
 - GET /user/feed - Gets you the profiles of other users on platform

-status: ignore, interesteded, accepted, rejecyed
+status: ignored, interested, accepted, rejected